 How permissions work

 By default, guests only have controller permissions, while the owner has full permissions.
-If guests need additional permissions, the person hosting the game needs to manually give keyboard and mouse permissions by clicking the profile picture of a guest at the bottom of Parsec.
+The guests can just press any button on their controller to connect it to the host.
+If guests need additional permissions, the person hosting the game needs to manually give keyboard and mouse permissions by clicking the profile picture of a guest at the bottom of Parsec, or changing their default permission in the Friends icon.

-If you want to make sure people can only interact with the game, the host can also use Approved apps in Parsec's 'Settings' > 'Approved apps' tab, which will freeze the whole screen and prevent the guest's controller, keyboard and mouse from working whenever the host isn't in a game that has been approved.
+If you want to make sure people can only interact with the game, the host can also use Approved apps in 'Settings' > 'Approved apps', which will pause the stream and prevent the guest's controller, keyboard and mouse from working whenever the host isn't in a game that has been approved.

 Also keep in mind that the host can kick everyone from the stream at any time if needed by pressing Ctrl+F3.